simeneide/entur_mcp/README.md

 ```

 The test suite uses `respx` to mock Entur's HTTP APIs.
 No network calls are made during tests.

+## FastMCP Cloud deployment

+FastMCP Cloud makes your server available at a public HTTPS URL.
+Deploy in three steps:

+1. Push this repository to GitHub (public or private).
+2. Sign in to [fastmcp.cloud](https://fastmcp.cloud) with your GitHub account and create a new project.
+3. Point the project at your repo and use `entur_mcp/server.py:server` as the entrypoint.

+FastMCP Cloud installs dependencies from `pyproject.toml`, builds the project, and returns a URL such as `https://<project>.fastmcp.app/mcp`.
+Share that endpoint with MCP-compatible agents.
+(Replace the URL here once your deployment is live.)

 ## License